DRTX2/DRTX2/README.md

 # Hello, I'm David Manjarres 👨‍💻

-I'm a software developer with experience in programming, algorithms, data structures, web development, and system administration.
-I'm passionate about creating efficient and scalable solutions.
-My goal is to continue learning and mastering computer science.
+I'm a passionate full-stack web developer focused on building efficient, scalable, and user-centered solutions.
+With a strong foundation in both front-end and back-end technologies, I specialize in creating dynamic web applications that meet the needs of clients while ensuring an intuitive user experience.
+I am dedicated to solving real-world problems and delivering high-quality products that are both functional and user-friendly.
+My goal is to continually improve my skills and stay up-to-date with the latest industry trends, always striving to exceed client expectations.

 ## 🔧 Skills